 Get pumped and take the test!

-After the test: how to become a personal trainer in the real world!
+After the test: how to become a fitness expert in the real world!

 Working for a corporate gym is probably the most common job for a first time personal trainer.
 It is also a fantastic way to get your foot in the door and learn more about the industry.
 Commercial gymnasiums such as Bally’s and 24 hour fitness are two examples of corporate gyms.
 These are a great option for first-time trainers because they sign up a lot of members.
 On top of this, they have dedicated sales teams that will help build up your clientele quickly.
 This is a good thing and a bad thing in the long run.
 It is a good thing because you will get lots of experience extremely fast by working with lots of clients.
 It is a bad thing because you will need to split the money that your client pays between the salesperson as well as the gym.
-If you are not a good salesperson this is a great option because you dedicated sales team performing that part the process.
+If you are not a good salesperson this is great because you would not have that many clients without the dedicated sales team.
 However the salesperson will typically make one third (the same as you) from what your client pays for your time and expertise.
-In most situations, the salesperson makes the most money out of any one person working at the gym.
+In most situations the salesperson makes the most money at of any one person working at the gym.
 Some gyms will let you sell your own training and if you have a knack for sales, you could make two thirds of what your client pays.
 Working for a commercial gym is typically the lowest paying option for personal trainers with the average hourly rate of $16-$20 an hour.
 This doesn’t seem that much when you realize that your client is paying $50-$60 for every hour of training that you do with them.

 Working for yourself is by far the most profitable scenario out of all three but it is also the hardest to accomplish.
 It is the most profitable because you will not be splitting any of your clients money with a gym or a salesperson.
 You will make 100% of the money that you charge your client.
 The reason why this scenario is the hardest is because you do not have a full gym with lots of members.
 You will have to have a fairly large network of individuals that are interested in your service prior to starting your own personal training business.
 You also have to be a talented salesperson because you will have to be selling every single one of your personal training agreements.
 The great thing about working for yourself is that you only need approximately 1/3 of the total clients that you would need at a commercial gym in order to make the same amount of money!
 You can be working part-time and be financially stable once you get enough clients!
 There are four main necessities that you need in order to run your own personal training business.
 These four necessities are space, necessary equipment, liability insurance and great sales/networking skills.
 Let’s dive into each of these necessities to take a look at them individually.